Kuipers, Bender Sell Former East Side Kmart

 The location will be one of two Sioux Falls stores that Runnings will continue to operate, allowing the retailer to expand its selection of sporting, outdoor, home, and farm goods.
 Once the move is completed, the company plans to sell the existing 53,356 square foot Campbell’s building located at 3101 East 10th Street.

 “[Kuipers] has been very responsive and forthcoming with ideas and plans that would help us reach this goal,” said Nohlgren Trust representative Jim Olson.
-“His suggestions often resulted in positive movement in the process, and I appreciate all he did.
+“His suggestions often resulted in positive movement in the process, and I appreciate all he did.”

 Olson also noted Bender’s commitment to the process from strategy to negotiations.

-What people don’t see are the hundreds of emails, calls, and texts clients and brokers share as a deal like this comes together,” said Bender.
+“What people don’t see are the hundreds of emails, calls, and texts clients and brokers share as a deal like this comes together,” said Bender.
 “The trust that’s built as we solve new problems is one of the best parts of this job.”

 History in the making

-After selling for $7,000 in 1948, the property at 3709 East 10th Street became the East Park Drive-In Theater with sold-out crowd on opening night.
+After selling for $7,000 in 1948, the property at 3709 East 10th Street became the East Park Drive-In Theater with a sold-out crowd on opening night.
 Fast forward 31 years to 1979, and the Nohlgren Trust was formed to guide the business development of the site.
-Kmart and other businesses were planned and built in the years following
+Kmart and other businesses were planned and built in the years following.

 “We knew the land would be someday be too valuable for a theater, and it would be more valuable as a commercial development,” said Harold Hanson in a 1979 Argus Leader story.